Skip to contents

 Introduction and notation

-In this vignette, text between angled brackets (<...>) is used to refer to text that should be replaced with specific text to get working code or working file paths.
-For example, <pkgname> is used as a place holder to refer to a package name and should be replaced with utils if you want to obtain information about package utils, and with methods if you want to obtain information about package methods.
-Similarly, <funcname> is used as a place holder to refer to a function name that should be filled in with a specific function name to get working code.
+Text between angled brackets (<...>) is used to refer to text that should be replaced with specific text to get working code or working file paths.
+For example, <pkg> is used as a place holder to refer to a package name and should be replaced with utils if you want to get information about package utils, and with methods if you want to get information about package methods.
+Similarly, <func> is used as a place holder to refer to a function name that should be replaced with a specific function name to get working code.

-In this vignette, calls to functions are frequently written in the form <pkgname>::<funcname>(), to make clear which package is used and, through the brackets, that a function is indicated.
-In normal code, one would use library(<pkgname>) followed by <funcname>().
+In this vignette, calls to functions are frequently written in the form <pkg>::<func>(), to make clear which package is used and, through the brackets, that a function is indicated.
+In normal scripts, one would use library(<pkg>) in a section at the top of the script where all required packages are loaded, followed by <func>() where that is needed.
 For example, in this vignette the notation utils::citation() is used to show how to cite R, indicating that the function citation() is defined in package utils.
-In normal code, one would use library(utils) followed by citation() where that is needed.
+In normal scripts, one would use library(utils) in a section at the top of the script, followed by citation() where that is needed.

 R packages